 A romantic comedy set against the backdrop of America's nascent pro-football league in 1925.
-Dodge Connolly, a charming, brash football hero, is determined to guide his team from bar brawls to packed stadiums.
+Dodge Connelly (George Clooney), a charming, brash football hero, is determined to guide his team from bar brawls to packed stadiums.
 But after the players lose their sponsor and the entire league faces certain collapse, Dodge convinces a college football star to join his ragtag ranks.
-The captain hopes his latest move will help the struggling sport finally capture the country's attention.
-Welcome to the team Carter Rutherford, America's favorite son.
-A golden-boy war hero who single-handedly forced multiple German soldiers to surrender in WWI, Carter has dashing good looks and unparalleled speed on the field.
-This new champ is almost too good to be true, and Lexie Littleton aims to prove that's the case.
+The Captain hopes his latest move will help the struggling sport finally capture the country's attention.
+Welcome to the team Carter Rutherford (John Krasinski), America's favorite son.
+A golden-boy war hero who single-handedly forced multiple German soldiers to surrender in The Great War, Carter has dashing good looks and unparalleled speed on the field.
+This new champ is almost too good to be true, and Lexie Littleton (Renée Zellweger) aims to prove that's the case.
 A cub journalist playing in the big leagues, Lexie is a spitfire newswoman who suspects there are holes in Carter's war story.
-But while she digs, the two teammates start to become serious off-field rivals ...Written by
+But while she digs,...Written by

 84 of 150 people found this review helpful.

 Was this review helpful to you?